 Portugal is a country of tradition, a country where, still to this day, Craftsmanship is very present in our design and architecture.
 Hand-painted tiles, also known as Azulejos, are an ancient art which involves a specific way of hand-painting tin-glazed ceramic tilework.

-Although being an integral part of the Portuguese culture, this technique is being lost since there has been less and less apprentices interested in learning this intricacies behind it.
-However, Boca do Lobo is committed to preserving this elaborate yet refined form of Craftsmanship which inspired the Heritage series, a collection that displays different layers, each one illustrating a different story.
+Although being an integral part of the Portuguese culture, this technique is being lost since there have been fewer and fewer apprentices interested in learning the intricacies behind it.
+However, Boca do Lobo is committed to preserving this elaborate yet refined form of Craftsmanship which inspired the Heritage Collection, a collection that displays different layers, each one illustrating a different story.

-A unique sideboard lined with hand painted tiles.
-In its interior there is one door and four drawers fully lined with gold leaf.
-Contains two shelves made in bronze glass.
+A unique sideboard lined with hand-painted tiles.
+In its interior, there is one door and four drawers fully lined with gold leaf.
+Contains two shelves made of bronze glass.
 The epitome of Craftsmanship!

-A statement cabinet, the Heritage can take center stage in the most elegant rooms since its back is also fully hand painted.
+A statement cabinet, the Heritage can take center stage in the most elegant rooms since its back is also fully hand-painted.
 A lengthy tradition of bespoke and exclusivity to make one-of-kind design pieces.
-The cabinet is lined with hand painted tiles.
-In its interior there is one door and four drawers fully lined with golden leaf.
-Contains two shelves made in bronze glass.
+The cabinet is lined with hand-painted tiles.
+In its interior, there is one door and four drawers fully lined with golden leaves.
+Contains two shelves made of bronze glass.
 The base is made from manually hammered brass.
 Craftsmanship at its best!

-This incredible cabinet features, unique finishes and remarkable design elements, inspired by the classic Manueline style.
-The cabinet body is covered in hand painted azulejo tiles and mirrors.
-Its legs are made from solid mahogany, and are crafted to a traditional form, finished in high gloss brown lacquer gradient.
+This incredible cabinet features unique finishes and remarkable design elements inspired by the classic Manueline style.
+The cabinet body is covered in hand-painted azulejo tiles and mirrors.
+Its legs are made from solid mahogany and are crafted to a traditional form, finished in a high gloss brown lacquer gradient.
 True Craftsmanship!

 Superb for any graceful ambience, this unique nightstand references the importance of history, our ancestors and craftsmanship, with a touch of blue or sepia glamour, for cold or warmer looks.